Adamocho/OverTheWire-Wargames/Leviathan/Walkthrough.md

 usage: ./leviathan6 <4 digit code>
 ```

 Another script.
-It request a 4 digit code.
+It requests a 4-digit code.
 Let's brute force it!
 Create an empty directory under tmp, then boot up your favourite text editor.
 Next, write this shell script